Get important education news and analysis delivered straight to your inbox

-Solution oriented: Our mission isn’t only to expose problems.
-We want to find out what’s being done to fix them and whether those solutions are working and can be replicated.
+Solution-oriented: Our mission isn’t only to expose problems.
+We seek to find out what’s being done to fix them and whether those solutions are working and can be replicated.

 Timely: The landscape of American education is changing quickly.
 We are on top of new developments and strive to be the first to explain the latest trends.

-Accessible: The purpose of our journalism is to better inform the public about how well schools are serving students.
-That’s why we cut out the jargon and tell it like it is, so readers understand.
+Accessible: The purpose of our journalism is to better inform the public about how well schools and colleges are serving students.
+That’s why we cut out the jargon and use plain language, so readers understand.